gcs278/gateway-api/geps/gep-1619/index.md

 #### Path

 The cookie's `Path` attribute defines the URL path that must exist in order for the client to send the `cookie` header.
-Whether attaching session persistence to an xRoute or a service, it's important to consider the relationship the cookie `Path` attribute has with the route path.
+It's important to consider the relationship the cookie `Path` attribute has with the route path.

-When the `SessionPersistencePolicy` policy is attached to an xRoute, the implementor should interpret the path as configured on the xRoute.
-To interpret the `Path` attribute from an xRoute, implementors should take note of the
-following:

-1. For an xRoute that matches all paths, the `Path` should be set to `/`.
-2. For an xRoute that has multiple paths, the `Path` should be interpreted based on the route path that was matched.
-3. For an xRoute using a path that is a regex, the `Path` should be set to the longest non-regex prefix (.e.g. if the path is /p1/p2/*/p3 and the request path was /p1/p2/foo/p3, then the cookie path would be /p1/p2).

-It is also important to note that this design makes persistent session unique per route path.
-For instance, if two distinct routes, one with path prefix `/foo` and the other with `/bar`, both target the same service, the persistent session won't be shared between these two paths.

-Conversely, if the `SessionPersistencePolicy` policy is attached to a service, the `Path` attribute MUST be left unset.
+Since `LoadBalancerPolicy` attaches to a service, the `Path` attribute MUST be left unset.
 This is because multiple routes can target a single service.
 If the `Path` cookie attribute is configured in this scenario, it could result in problems due to the possibility of different paths being taken for the same cookie.
-Implementations MUST also handle the case where the client is a browser making requests to multiple persistent services from the same page.
+Implementations should also handle the case where client is a browser making requests to multiple persistent services from the same page.

 #### Secure, HttpOnly, SameSite